Lawsuit: Virginia police officers threatened man during stop

-WINSTON-SALEM, N.C. — A second lieutenant in the U.S. Army is suing two Virginia police officers over a traffic stop during which the officers drew their guns, pointed them at him and used a slang term to suggest he was facing execution.
+WINSTON-SALEM, N.C.
+(AP) — A second lieutenant in the U.S. Army is suing two Virginia police officers over a traffic stop during which the officers drew their guns, pointed them at him, and used a slang term to suggest he was facing execution.

 Footage shows Caron Nazario had his hands in the air as he told the armed officers, "I'm honestly afraid to get out."